 The event industry is no exception, with event safety being a primary concern.

 Major concerts and tours have been cancelled, summits have been postponed, and business conferences have been pushed to that all-telling date: ‘TBD”.
-However, many event planners have been able to find a job during COVID-19 by transforming their event planning skills to the digital world and working with a reliable virtual events platform, like Vario’s.
+However, many event professionals have been able to find a job during COVID-19 by transforming their event planning skills to the digital world and working with a reliable virtual events platform, like Vario’s.

 If you’re planning a virtual event, here are the steps you can’t miss.

 The Starting Line

 A virtual event transcends the limitations of physical space and allows a broader reach.
 As you start on this virtual event checklist, keep in mind your specific objectives.
 Are you turning what was once a physical event into a virtual event?
 Or are you creating a virtual event, because that was always the plan?
-The goals will differ depending on which camp you’re in.
+The goals for your event plan will differ depending on which camp you’re in.

 #1 Who is Your Remote Audience?

-In order to reach your event attendees and motivate them to be a part of your virtual event, you have to understand who they are.
+In order to reach your prospective attendees and motivate them to be a part of your virtual event, you have to understand who they are.
 Ask yourself a few questions:

 - What is your target audience?
-Virtual event planning simply means that you have more freedom to transcend geographic location and travel restraints and expand your guest list to include people locally and globally.
+Virtual event planning means that you have more freedom to transcend geographic location and travel restraints and expand your guest list to include people locally and globally.
 Break your audience down into demographics of age, gender, occupation, title, location, and more.